Max Born: Education

 On graduation, Born was obliged to perform his military service, which he had deferred while a student.
-He found himself drafted into the German army, and posted to the 2nd Guards Dragoons "Empress Alexandra of Russia", which was stationed in Berlin.
+He found himself drafted into the German Army, and posted to the 2nd Guards Dragoons "Empress Alexandra of Russia", which was stationed in Berlin.
 His service was brief, as he was discharged early after an asthma attack in January 1907.
-He then travelled to England, where he was admitted to Gonville and Caius College, Cambridge, and studied physics for six months at the Cavendish Laboratory under J. J. Thomson, George Searle and Joseph Larmor.
-After Born returned to Germany, the Army re-inducted him, and he served with the elite 1st (Silesian) Life Cuirassiers "Great Elector" until he was again medically discharged after just six weeks' service.
+He then travelled to England, where he was admitted to Gonville and Caius College, Cambridge, and studied physics for six months in the Cavendish Laboratory, under J. J. Thomson, George Searle, and Joseph Larmor.
+After he returned to Germany, the army reinducted him, and he served with the elite 1st (Silesian) Life Cuirassiers "Great Elector" until he was again medically discharged after just six weeks' service.
 He then returned to Breslau, where he worked under the supervision of Otto Lummer and Ernst Pringsheim, hoping to do his habilitation in physics.
 A minor accident involving Born's black body experiment, a ruptured cooling water hose, and a flooded laboratory, led to Lummer telling him that he would never become a physicist.

 In 1905, Albert Einstein published his paper On the Electrodynamics of Moving Bodies about special relativity.
-Born was intrigued, and began researching the subject.
-He was devastated to discover that Minkowski was also researching special relativity along the same lines, but when he wrote to Minkowski about his results, Minkowski asked him to return to Göttingen and do his habilitation there.
+He was intrigued, and began researching the subject.
+He was devastated to discover that Hermann Minkowski was also researching special relativity along the same lines, but when he wrote to Minkowski about his results, Minkowski asked him to return to Göttingen and do his habilitation there.
 Born accepted.
-Toeplitz helped Born brush up on his matrix algebra so he could work with the four-dimensional Minkowski space matrices used in the latter's project to reconcile relativity with electrodynamics.
+Toeplitz helped him brush up on his matrix algebra so he could work with the four-dimensional Minkowski space matrices used in the latter's project to reconcile relativity with electrodynamics.
 Born and Minkowski got along well, and their work made good progress, but Minkowski died suddenly of appendicitis on 12 January 1909.
-The mathematics students had Born speak on their behalf at the funeral.
+The mathematics students had him speak on their behalf at the funeral.